candlerb/ruby-ldapserver/README.md

 # ruby-ldapserver

-ruby-ldapserver is a lightweight, pure Ruby skeleton for implementing LDAP server applications.
-It is intended primarily for when you wish to build a gateway from LDAP queries into some other protocol or database; it does not attempt to be a full implementation of the standard LDAP data model itself (although you could build one using this as a frontend).
+ruby-ldapserver is a lightweight, pure Ruby framework for implementing LDAP server applications.
+It is intended primarily for building a gateway from LDAP queries into some other protocol or database.
+It does not attempt to be a full or correct implementation of the standard LDAP data model itself (although you could build one using this as a frontend).

-This branch includes a simple request router, mapping predefined (potentially parameterized) DNs and actions to a controller action, allowing for simple and flexible servers instead of large and unmaintainable codebases.
+Its main features are:
+ - Request router
+ - Support for UNIX domain sockets
+ - Binding to port 389, then dropping privileges

 The Connection class handles incoming connections, decodes ASN1-formatted LDAP requests, and creates an Operation object for each request.
 The Operation object further parses the ASN1 request and invokes methods which you override to perform useful work.
 Responses and exceptions are converted back into ASN1 and returned to the client.
 Optionally, a collection of objects can be used to implement a Schema (e.g. normalize attribute names, validate add and modify operations, perform appropriate matching operations)